Nestak2/image-sorter2/README.md

 <img width="700" alt="pic_github_readme" src="https://user-images.githubusercontent.com/16193553/53246066-89bfd680-36a7-11e9-9eaf-9adee0b8efa1.png">

-This script launches a GUI which displays one image after the other and lets the user give different labels from a list provided as input to the script.
+This script is intended to be a help for users sorting their mixed images set into folders differentiated by classes - e.g. cats image folder, dog images folder, bikes images folder a.s.o.
+The script launches a GUI which displays one image after the other and lets the user give different labels, corresponding to different folders, from a list provided as input to the script.
 In contrast to original version, version 2 allows for relabelling and keeping track of the labels.
 Provides also short-cuts - press "1" to put into "label 1", press "2" to put into "label 2" a.s.o.

 ## Usage:
 run 'python sort_folder_vers2.py' or copy the script in a jupyter notebook and run then.
-You need also to provide your specific input in the preamble (source folder, labels, 'copy' or 'move' mode, path to tracker file, desired file extensions (.jpg, .png, ...) )
+You need also to provide your specific input in the preamble (source folder, labels, 'copy' or 'move' mode, path to tracker file, desired file extensions (.jpg, .png, ...) ).
+Read the preamble in the .py-script, follow the discriptions and make the necessary changes to run it on your machine.

 ## Other useful scripts:
 A list of other image labelling/sorting script that might be helpful